 About Classic Football Shirts

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have over 150 classic Sunderland shirts from 1983 to the present day including the 1983-86 home shirt (above).
+They have over numerous classic Sunderland shirts from the 80s to the present day including the 1983-86 home shirt (above left).

 Sunderland didn’t fare much better in the 1985-86 season despite their relegation, finishing 18th in Division One, narrowly avoiding a second successive relegation.

-You can also get a 1988-91 home shirt, worn the season after the lowest point in Sunderland’s history – their one season in the third tier of English football.
+You can also get a 1988-91 home shirt (above right), worn the season after the lowest point in Sunderland’s history – their first season in the third tier of English football.

 They were immediately promoted back to the Second Division for the 1988-89 season, where they finished 11th.
 The following season they finished 6th which qualified them for the play-offs.

 Sunderland beat their rivals Newcastle in an epic semi-final – drawing 0-0 at Roker Park and then travelling to St James Park where they won 2-0.
 They then actually lost to Swindon in the Play-Off Final, but were promoted in place of Swindon after the Wiltshire club were convicted of financial irregularities.